Pre-Major Academic Advising

-Veterans Services provides assistance to students who are entitled to receive educational benefits from the Department of Veterans Affairs.
-Whether a student is a new applicant for benefits or has used them at previous institutions, Veterans Services is committed to working in partnership to ensure that the process is simple and well-organized.
+Veteran & Military Resources Office provides assistance to students who are entitled to receive educational benefits from the Department of Veterans Affairs.
+Whether a student is a new applicant for benefits or has used them at previous institutions, Veteran & Military Resources Office is committed to working in partnership to ensure that the process is simple and well-organized.

 Whether you’re just exploring career options or know exactly what you want to do, the Career Services has something for you.
 Still puzzled about your academic and career tracks?
 Choosing between grad school or a job?
 We can help you find a match for your interests, skills, and values.

 The Counseling Center offers confidential, short-term Personal Counseling to currently-enrolled UW Bothell students free of charge.
 Students may utilize counseling for a wide range of personal concerns such as: stress, anxiety, depression, relationship difficulties, and adjustment issues.